 CRU: As consumer demands for certain styles shift, what if anything is your winery doing to adapt?

-Dick Niepoort: I, and Niepoort, are not really known for adapting to consumer demands.
+Dirk Niepoort: I, and Niepoort, are not really known for adapting to consumer demands.

 We are following our own taste and beliefs, so our wines tend to be much lighter and finer than most others.
 Our wines tend to have a lot less alcohol, higher acidity (natural) and are less woody.
 With the Port wines, we follow our style which is also kind of higher, fresher, less “prune-like” avoiding overripe grapes.
 On the fun side, we are also launching a Nat’Cool Ruby, called TRUDY.